Budgeting sucks.

 High Effort – Low Impact

-Sometimes the time and effort required to save a couple bucks just isn’t worth it.
+Sometimes the time and effort required to save a few bucks isn’t worth it.
 This is obviously the least optimal of the 4 quadrants.
-If you spend a lot of time trying to save money on things that barely reduce your expenses, you might be better off going for a walk or getting some extra sleep.
+If you spend a lot of time trying to save money on things that barely reduce your expenses, you might be better off going for a walk or getting extra sleep.

-I wouldn’t even bother with things that fall into this category unless you are in serious debt or actually enjoy it and see it as a hobby!
+I wouldn’t even bother with things that fall into this category unless you are in severe debt or actually enjoy it and see it as a hobby!

 - Buying cheap beer.
 It just isn’t worth it.

-- Making your own yogurt and cheese.
-I read a blog post a few weeks back detailing one lady’s process to make her own yogurt.
-It was tedious to read and I can’t even imagine spending hours trying to save 10-15 cents a serving.
-I’d rather take a nap.
+- Making your yogurt and cheese.
+A few weeks back, I read a blog post detailing one lady’s process of making her yogurt.
+It was tedious to read, and I can’t imagine spending hours trying to save 10-15 cents a serving.
+I’d instead take a nap.

-- Planting your own garden.
-This might catch me some flak, but unless you are serious about it, you probably won’t actually save much money.
+- Planting your garden.
+While this might catch me some flak, yet unless you are serious about it, you probably won’t save much money.
 If you enjoy gardening, then treat it as a fun hobby!

 Wrapping up

-At the end of the day, budgeting is not easy and it might be painful.
-But if you want to be able to save for retirement, buy a house, or pay off your debt then you have to do it.
-You’re going to have to put in the effort, but hopefully you can now maximize the impact your decisions will have.
+At the end of the day, budgeting is not easy, and it might be painful.
+But if you want to be able to save for retirement, buy a house, or pay off your debt, then you have to do it.
+You’ll have to put in the effort.
+Hopefully, you can now maximize the impact your decisions will have.

 This was very clever.
 The tips will definitely take discipline as long as we are looking at the bigger picture and staying focused.
 Love this information.
 Pinned it!